OpenBankProject/OBP-API/README.md

 # Databases:

-The default datastore used is PostgreSQL (user accounts, metadata, transaction cache).
+The default database for testing etc is H2.
+PostgreSQL is used for the sandboxes (user accounts, metadata, transaction cache).